 COVID-19: CRPF battalion sealed after personnel dies in Delhi

-New Delhi, Apr 29: The death of s 55-year-old Central Reserve Police Force (CRPF) personnel died of coronavirus on Tuesday in Delhi has set alarm bells ringing in the largest Central Armed Police Force (CAPF).
+New Delhi, Apr 29: The death of a 55-year-old Central Reserve Police Force (CRPF) personnel died of coronavirus on Tuesday in Delhi has set alarm bells ringing in the largest Central Armed Police Force (CAPF).

 This is the first death due to the pandemic among the about 10 lakh personnel strong Central Armed Police Forces (CAPFs) or the paramilitary forces that function under the Union Home Ministry for upkeep of internal security and border guarding.